New Histories of African and Caribbean People in Britain

-The history of Black people in Britain is centuries long.
+The history of African and Caribbean people in Britain is centuries long.
 Although integral to, and indivisible from 'British history', it is usually treated as a footnote - or forgotten altogether.
 But with the flourishing of the Black Lives Matter uprisings, and fierce debates around the legacies of colonialism, has come a renewed hunger for the recovery of this history.

-Hakim Adi was the first person of African heritage to be appointed as a Professor of British History, currently teaching at Chichester University.
-He is the author of numerous books including African and Caribbean People in Britain: A History, West Africans in Britain 1900-60 and Pan-Africanism: A History.
-He has made numerous documentary film, television and radio appearances, and is included in the ‘100 Great Black Britons’ list.
+Hakim Adi was the first person of African heritage to be appointed a professor of history in Britain, and currently teaches at the University of Chichester.
+He is the author of numerous books including African and Caribbean People in Britain: A History, West Africans in Britain 1900-1960 and Pan-Africanism: A History.
+He has made numerous documentary film, television and radio appearances, and is included in the book 100 Great Black Britons.

 'A forceful revolt against Eurocentric history and imperialist nostalgia, this sweeping collection illuminates the everyday lives and interconnected freedom struggles of generations of Black people in Britain, particularly Black women.
 An indispensable resource and gift to students, scholars and activists alike.'- W. Chris Johnson, University of Toronto